Skip to main content Skip to accessibility

 The most recent emissions data is from 2023.
 Due to the complexity of this data and the need for rigorous analysis, it is typical across jurisdictions for emissions data to be two years behind.

-Improvements to the methodology are made annually based on international best practice, and are applied to all the existing data for previous years, dating back to 1990.
+Improvements to the methodology are made annually based on international best practice.
+Any updates are applied to the existing data for all previous years, back to our 1990 baseline.

 Guide to the Jersey Greenhouse Gas Inventory 1990 to 2023